philiplugt/hitori-solver/README.md

 Original code is from 2013-01-05, and was updated from 2021-04-11 through 2021-04-16

 ### How to use

+> [!IMPORTANT]
+> This Hitori solver is unsuited for larger puzzles.
+Puzzles larger than 6-by-6 may take hours, if not days, to solve with this approach.
+>
+> This solver is a demonstration of a applying techniques such as brute force, and forward checking with minimum remaining values to a CSP (constraint satisfaction problem).

 Downloaded the files and run with `python hitori.py`